a

 And Option B states …

-A laboratory that has established and maintains a management system in accordance with the requirements of ISO 9001, and that is capable of supporting and demonstrating the consistent fulfillment of the requirements of Clauses 4 to 7, also fulfils at least the intent of the management system requirements specified in 8.2 to 8.9.
+A laboratory that has established and maintained a management system in accordance with ISO 9001 requirements and that is capable of supporting and demonstrating the consistent fulfillment of Clauses 4 to 7 also fulfills at least the intent of the management system requirements specified in 8.2 to 8.9.

 Option A is straightforward – you implement processes to satisfy ISO 17025 Clauses 8.2 to 8.9.